Glengarry Glen Ross (film): Plot

-The next day, when the salesmen come into the office, they learn that there has been a burglary and the Glengarry leads have been stolen.
+The next day, when the salesmen arrive at the office, they learn that there has been a burglary and that the Glengarry leads have been stolen.
 Williamson assures Roma that his contract with Lingk was not stolen, and he and the police question each of the salesmen in private.
-After his interrogation, an infuriated Moss has one last shouting match with Roma and leaves in disgust.
-Lingk arrives to demand his down payment back under the three-day cooling-off period because his wife objected to the deal.
-Roma tries several tactics to stall and confuse Lingk but is interrupted by the police detective, who wants to question him.
-He lies to Lingk, telling him that the check has not yet been cashed and there is time to change his wife's mind.
+After his interrogation, an infuriated Moss has a shouting match with Roma and leaves.
+Lingk arrives to demand the return of his down payment under the three-day cooling-off period because his wife objects to the deal.
+Roma tries to stall and confuse Lingk but is interrupted by the police detective, who wants to question him.
+He lies to Lingk, telling him that the check has not yet been cashed and that there is time to cancel the payment when he returns from a trip on Monday.
 Williamson, who is unaware of the tactic, contradicts him, causing Lingk to rush out of the office upset.
-Roma vulgarly berates Williamson for interfering, then submits to questioning.
+Roma berates Williamson for ruining his sale, unaware that Williamson also lied to him and the check was not cashed.

-Levene, proud of a massive sale he made that morning, takes the opportunity to mock Williamson in private.
-In his zeal to humiliate Williamson, he mentions that Williamson lied about cashing the check.
-Williamson realizes that Levene must have broken into the office and seen the check on his desk, and threatens to inform the police if he does not return the leads.
+Levene, proud of a big sale that he made that morning, also berates Williamson for "making something up" without knowing the situation.
+Williamson realizes that Levene could only have known he lied about the check being cashed if he broke into the office and saw the check on his desk, and threatens to inform the police if he does not return the leads.
 Cornered, Levene admits that he sold the leads to a competitor and split the money with Moss.
 Levene attempts to bribe Williamson with a share of his sales to keep quiet, but Williamson scoffs that Levene has no sales.
-His latest buyers are a notorious deadbeat couple who have no money and merely enjoy talking to salesmen.
-Levene, crushed by this revelation, asks Williamson why he seeks to ruin him.
-Williamson coldly responds, "Because I don't like you."
+His latest buyers are a delusional couple who have no money.
 Levene pleads for his ill daughter, but Williamson rebuffs him and leaves to inform the detective.

 Roma emerges from questioning.
 Unaware of the exchange, he compliments Levene on his sale and suggests that they form their own partnership.
-As Levene gets up to meet with the detective, he looks back wistfully at Roma, who has already returned to his sales work.
+As Levene gets up to meet with the detective, he looks back wistfully at Roma, who has returned to his sales work.
+Aaronow gets on the phone and makes a sales pitch.